grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 In some cases, developers prefer to control the DSP by creating a completely new GUI (using a toolkit not supported in the standard architecture files), or even without any GUI and using another control layer.

+A model that only combines the *generated DSP* with an *audio architecture* file to produce an *audio engine* has been developed (thus gluing the  *blue* and  *red* parts of the three color model explained at the beginning).
+A generic template class `DspFaust` has been written in the [DspFaust.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/api/DspFaust.h) and [DspFaust.cpp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/api/DspFaust.cpp) files.
+This code contains conditional compilation sections to add and initialize the appropriate audio driver (written as a subclass of the previously described base `audio` class), and can produce *audio generators*, *effects*, of fully MIDI and sensor controllable *pophyphonic instruments*.

-A model that only combines the *generated DSP* with an *audio architecture* file to produce an *audio engine* has been developed.
-It then provides a set of functions like `getParamsCount, setParamValue, getParamValue` etc. to access all parameters (or the additional`setVoiceParamValue` method function to access a single voice in a polyphonic case), and let the developer adds his own GUI or any kind of controller.
-Look at the [faust2api](https://github.com/grame-cncm/faust/tree/master-dev/architecture/api) script, which goal is to provide a tool to easily generate custom APIs based on one or several Faust objects.
+The resulting audio engine contains `start`and `stop` methods to control audio processing.
+It also provides a set of functions like `getParamsCount, setParamValue, getParamValue` etc. to access all parameters (or the additional`setVoiceParamValue` method function to access a single voice in a polyphonic case), and let the developer adds his own GUI or any kind of controller.

+Look at the [faust2api](https://github.com/grame-cncm/faust/tree/master-dev/architecture/api) script, which uses the previously described architecture files, and provide a tool to easily generate custom APIs based on one or several Faust objects.

 <img src="img/FaustArchitecture5.jpg" class="mx-auto d-block" width="40%">